nikoescobal/bookstore-app/README.md

 ## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
-- Microverse
+- etc

-## 📝 MIT License
+## 📝 License

-This project makes use of the MIT license.
+This project is [MIT](./MIT.md) licensed.

-Just clone and then run npm install to make it work.